google/styleguide/shellguide.md

 ```

 The `function` keyword is extraneous when "()" is present
-after the function name, but enhances quick identification of
+after the function name and is not POSIX compliant.
-functions.

 <a id="s7.2-variable-names"></a>